Lee-W/main-blog/content/pages/about-me.md

 I enjoy automating tedious tasks and creating high-quality code.
 Enjoy participating in open-source communities and contributing to open-source projects.
 Traveling is also a passion of mine, and I often use PyCon as an opportunity to explore new places.
 I have attended PyCon conferences in Taiwan 🇹🇼, the United States 🇺🇸, Japan 🇯🇵, Canada 🇨🇦, Remote Python Pizza 🍕, and Euro Python (remotely) 🇪🇺.

-I enjoy automating tedious tasks and creating high-quality code.
-Enjoy participating in open-source communities and contributing to open-source projects.
-Traveling is also a passion of mine, and I often use PyCon as an opportunity to explore new places.
-I have attended PyCon conferences in Taiwan 🇹🇼, the United States 🇺🇸, Japan 🇯🇵, Canada 🇨🇦, Remote Python Pizza 🍕, and Euro Python (remotely) 🇪🇺.

 I share my technical notes, book digests, and occasional thoughts here.
-If you're interested in topics such as cooking, anime, and travel, I chat about those things on [Those things no one cares about](https://travlog.wei-lee.me/).
+If you're interested in cooking, anime, and travel, I chat about those things on [Those things no one cares about](https://travlog.wei-lee.me/).

 ---